intake24/intake24/apps/docs/guide/integrations.md

 ## Redirection to 3<sup>rd</sup> party system

 Intake24 can redirect respondent to 3<sup>rd</sup> party system upon survey recall completion.
 To enable this feature, survey scheme needs to set up with terminal `redirect prompt` including desired parameters to form the `redirect URL`.
-Please see [redirect prompt](/admin/surveys/prompt-types#redirect-prompt) for more details.
+See [redirect prompt](/admin/surveys/prompt-types#redirect-prompt) for more details.

 ## Missing integration?

-Please note options described above are not exhaustive.
+Note options described above are not exhaustive.
 It is a list of most frequently used methods, for more details consult [API documentation](/api/).

 Not found the integration you're looking for?
 We appreciate that every system is a bit different, so we're happy to advise and where possible extend Intake24 to allow for seamless integration and wider adoption.
 Open an issue on [GitHub](https://github.com/intake24/intake24/issues) and we will try to help.